Ph.D. (1993) University of Toronto

 Colour perception and categorization, cognitive science and its foundations, culture and cognition.

-Teaching in Winter 2020: PHIL 2100 Critical Thinking; Philosophy Graduate Seminar
+Teaching in Fall 2020: PHIL 2100 Critical Thinking; Philosophy Graduate Seminar

 Graduate Supervision: I'd like to talk to MA and PhD students that are interested in cognitive science and its foundations, culture and cognition, evolutionary psychology, and the philosophy of art.
 I am always interested in the intersection of philosophy and other disciplines and practices such as psychology, biology, cognitive science, and art.
 Recently, I've taught senior/graduate courses on free-will and neuroscience, experimental philosophy, evolutionary aesthetics, and the psychological origin of concepts.

 "Colour, colour language, and culture."
 2020.
 In Routledge Handbook to the Philosophy of Colour edited by D. Brown and F. Macpherson.
 Routledge.

 "Is an appeal to popularity a fallacy of popularity?"
 2019.
 Informal Logic, Vol. 39, No. 2.